uclubacct/UClub2025InventoryPricingProject/README.md

 * Inserting additional rows to allow for more items to be recorded in the desired area / section.
 Removing rows as well, meaning that we might not carry that item anymore, or that that item isn't stored in this location anymore. **Note: It is VITAL that the entire row is removed**, not just the first few columns that have information on them.
 * You can fill out additional information for items on Inventory sheet within those first 11 columns, even items we don't have prices for yet.
 These items, if supplied with a vendor code that matches one in the master pricing list will be automatically included in the items that get updated when the price is updated.
 * Do **NOT** change any of the section names, like MK WALK IN, or STOREROOM or HENRY CENTER FREEZER - SPEED RACK

+___

+The information required to log in to this github account for uclubacct is inside the 'AP Related Log in Info.xlsx' file.